abdisalanfirin/Penetration-Test-Engagement/Report.md

-3. Start Metasploit and search for the Icecast module and load it for use.: msfconsole. search icecast. use 0.
+3. Start Metasploit and search for the Icecast module and load it for use.:

+    msfconsole.
+    search icecast.
+    use 0.

+MSFconsole provides a command line interface to access and work with the Metasploit.
 The Metasploit is a computer security that provides information about security vulnerabilities and aids in penetration testing and IDS signature development.

     starting metasploit and searching icecast